 Welcome to Southern California Hospital at Culver City.
 From the friendly people in the admitting office to the dedicated members of the environmental service staff— the Southern California Hospital at Culver City team of professionals is dedicated to providing for your health, comfort and convenience.
 We are very proud of the high-quality care we provide to patients and support to families.
 Most importantly, we are proud of our staff’s commitment to taking care of you and your loved ones.

+Below you will find our Patient Bill of Rights and our Pricing Transparency document.
 Thank you for the privilege of caring for you.

 As a patient at Southern California Hospital at Culver City, you have the right to: